JoshJHaines/intro-node/README.md

 - 'git push' will throw an error
 - 'git push origin master' will push to your repo only once.
 You need to set the upstream to continually push.
-1. git push --set-upstream origin master
+5. git push --set-upstream origin master

+## Creating different URLs